rednafi/epilog/README.md

     ```
 ## Exploration

-* To access the Kibana dashboard, go to: `http://localhost:5601`.
+* To access the Kibana dashboard, go to: `https://kibana.localhost`.
+* Since our reverse proxy adds SSL to the localhost, your browser will complain about the site being unsafe.
+Just ignore that and move on.
 * Use `elastic` as username and `debian` as password.

 <div align="center">